Fraudulent IBAN sharing

 Another Regulatory Milestone for Payment Service Providers

-In France, very soon (the expected entry into application date is set to May 2026), and in the EU with PSR in the near future, financial institutions in scope (credit institutions, EMIs and PIs, with the exclusion of AISPs and PISPs) will have to comply to another and yet very necessary regulation, to ensure the security of payments and decrease transactions fraud.
+In France, since May 7th – and in the EU with PSR in the near future – financial institutions in scope (credit institutions, EMIs and PIs, with the exclusion of AISPs and PISPs) have to comply with Law Labaronne and connect to the FNC-RF to ensure the security of payments and decrease transactions fraud.

 Fraud Intelligence Gateway